Mystery3/RotMG-SpriteRenderer/README.md

 - GIFs are previewed before saving
 - Images that would extend beyond the window are instead displayed in a separate window
 - Copying Image to clipboard
-- Pasting Image from clipboard as the main sheet (due to clipboard limitations, not all images work, images from Chrome and PAINT.net will work, from discord will not)
+- Pasting Image from clipboard as the main or mask sheet (due to clipboard limitations, not all images work, images from Chrome and PAINT.net will work, from discord will not)
 - Transparent Background for GIFs (without shadows)
 - Shortcuts for opening sheets, rendering, closing sheets, copying, and pasting
    - Control + O prompts you to open a sheet